DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 As we’ve worked on this, we’ve discussed the fact that we’re not storing exactly what the user was asked and what answers they could choose from.

-Since the application service is still being iterated, this means that we risk the chance of misrepresenting a candidate’s answers over time.
+Since the candidate service is still being iterated, this means that we risk the chance of misrepresenting a candidate’s answers over time.
 The answer will remain the same, but the question it appears to be answering will change.

 This risk also applies to other parts of the application details which are not covered in this piece of work.